stevegt/grid-cli/v2/doc/346-persist.md

 }
 ```

-## Persisting the Trie to Disk in Go
+## Persisting Trie to Disk in Go

-### Lazy-Loading Node Files
+### Lazy-Loading Nodes

-Trie nodes are lazily loaded from the disk as needed, optimizing memory usage.
+Nodes are loaded from disk as needed to optimize memory usage.

 ```go
 package main